-- Left click on the gear icon in the top right corner of your Google+ home page. - Select "Google+ help." - · On the next page under "Fix a Problem," select "Report Issue". - Select your problem from the drop-down menu and follow the instructions. - 6.
-Contact local law enforcement.
+- Left click on the gear icon in the top right corner of your Google+ home page. - Select "Google+ help." - On the next page under "Fix a Problem," select "Report Issue". - Select your problem from the drop-down menu and follow the instructions. - 6.
+If you believe a crime has been committed, contact local law enforcement.
 The creator of the content may have committed a crime, or you may want to seek a restraining order. - 7.
 Be wary of companies offering to rehabilitate your reputation.